mgechev/angularjs-in-patterns/README.md

 ## AngularJS overview

 AngularJS is JavaScript framework developed by Google.
 It intents to provide solid base for the development of CRUD Single-Page Applications (SPA).
-SPA is web application, which doesn't require page reload when the user performs any actions.
-This means that all web application should be loaded with the initial request or better - the information and resources should be loaded on demand.
+SPA is web application, which once loaded, does not require full page reload when the user performs any actions with it.
+This means that all application resources (data, templates, scripts, styles) should be loaded with the initial request or better - the information and resources should be loaded on demand.
 Since most of the CRUD applications has common characteristics and requirements, AngularJS intents to provide the optimal set of them out-of-the-box.
 Few important features of AngularJS are:

 - two-way data binding